btarifi10/FundiStudyCoordinator/documentation/adrs/ADR 17 - Action and Action Log Tables Design.md

 ## Consequences:
 1. The action_log table is designed in [3rd normal form](https://www.educba.com/third-normal-form/) covering one business concept thus allowing for the elimination of redundant data.
 This improves the data quality, and enables anomily free updates, inserts, and deletions.
+3. The action table is designed in 2nd normal form
-2. The separation of the action from the action_log table allows for future additions to be made, and finer adjustments to better conform to the business interest.
+4. The separation of the action from the action_log table allows for future additions to be made, and finer adjustments to better conform to the business interest.
-3. The logging of actions amongst several users at the same time may cause delays in the performance of the database and server
+5. The logging of actions amongst several users at the same time may cause delays in the performance of the database and server